Schema Markup Checker: How to Test If Your Schema Markup Works

 Schema App's Structured Data Tester.

-The Schema App Structured Data Tester can be found in the “Maintenance” tab in Schema App.
+You can find the Schema App Structured Data Tester in the “Maintenance” tab in Schema App.
 Enter any URL, and this tool will display the Schema Markup found on that page.
 It is the only testing tool that displays dynamic schema.org data and does not cache the results.

 Having a testing tool integrated within Schema App improves your markup workflow so you don’t always have to go to another site to check your markup.

-We recommend getting into the habit of using at least one of these tools when authoring your markup.
-It not only confirms whether it’s deployed correctly but also gives you an idea of the scope of your markup, allowing you to assess its accuracy.
+We recommend you get into the habit of using at least one of these tools when authoring your markup.
+These tools confirm correct deployment and provide insight into the scope of your markup, helping you assess its accuracy.

 Google Search Console